gia-urjc/Bike3S-Simulator/documentation/backend_setup_intellij.md

 #### Core configuration
 - Click on `Run` &rarr; `Edit Configuration`.
 - Select the button `+` &rarr; `Application`.
-- Select in Main class the `Application.java` of the `backend-bikesurbanfleets-core`
+- Select in Main class the `Application.java` of the `backend-bikesurbanfleets-core` and name this Run Configuration as you want.
 - Inside `Program arguments`, copy and paste the next arguments: [Users generator arguments](bikesurbanfleets-core_Args.md)
 - Select on `Use classpath of module` the module: `bikesurbanfleets-core`.
 - Click `Apply`, then click `Ok`.